huldanalyst/Data-Analytics-Projects/README.md

 Find all Data Analytics projects here.

-## Microsot Excel and MySQL
+## Microsoft Excel and MySQL Projects

 #### Overview
-This set of projects demonstrate the use of Microsoft Excel and MySQL for analyzing and visualizing data.
+This set of projects demonstrates the use of Microsoft Excel and MySQL for analyzing and visualizing data.
 It includes SQL queries for data extraction and transformation, and an Excel dashboard for interactive reporting.

 #### Tools Used
 - **Microsoft Excel** – PivotTables, Power Pivot and dashboard creation